 When disaster strikes, we need to know what volunteers are available and what they are capable of doing.
 By connecting with volunteers in advance, we learn about their qualifications, as well as other skills and interests.
 In addition, it enables us to do a background check in advance, which expedites the volunteer check-in process during an incident.
 NOTE: Volunteers can only perform limited tasks during an incident if they have not had a background check.

 Who is eligible to be a member of DART?

-Any individual who is 18 years of age or older.
+Any individual who is 18 years of age or older (individuals age 12-17 must have signed approval by a parent or legal guardian).
 All applicants must fill out an application, possess a valid driver's license or state issued ID, and pass a detailed background check by the Spokane County Sheriff's Office.